fbpx

 I use low-sodium soy sauce and then add a little sea salt to the finished product if needed.
 And honestly, it’s almost always needed.
 This way I maintain some control over the amount of sodium used.
 If you are gluten-free you may prefer to use gluten-free tamari instead of soy sauce.

-Step 5: Soak the Tofu
+Soaking the Tofu

 I have a nice flat large pie pan I use for soaking the tofu squares.
 First I play Tetris with the tofu squares and fit them all into the pan with just a little space between the pieces.
 This will give you a nice even soaking.